plus Shipping Costs

 Rougui means cinnamon.
 The cultivar takes its name from its typical varietal aroma, which, when well processed, is reminiscent of the aroma of cinnamon.
 The cultivar has its origin in the Wuyi mountains of China.
 In Taiwan it was imported and cultivated very late.
 Probably only in the 90s or even later.
 In Taiwan, Rougui is almost exclusively grown in Mingjian and rolled into solid beads.
 For a while it also appeared in Nangang, an old cultivation area in the mountains outside of Taipei, where it was not rolled but twisted in the traditional way.
 Unfortunately, the tea plantations there are now increasingly being invaded by the city and tea is now rarely cultivated or processed.

-This Rougui comes from Mingjian and is processed very traditionally.
+This Rougui Oolong comes from Mingjian and is processed very traditionally.
 This can be recognized by the classic green leaf with the red edge.
 The infusion colour is golden yellow through to orange.
 The body is strong and the aroma is immediately present.
 It is intense, sweet and has clear notes of blossom honey.
 Between the lines the cinnamon-like, spicy notes come through very clearly.
 Especially in the aftertaste the varietal character is clearly evident.
 The fragrance in the cup base is intensely fruity and honey-sweet.
-In Taiwan this tea is a rarity and it does not need to fear an comparison with its Chinese brothers.
-Especially those who like to drink Rougui and are looking for an alternative to the heavily roasted teas from Wuyishan will find the perfect tea here.
+In Taiwan is this tea a rarity and it does not need to fear an comparison with its Chinese brothers.
+Especially those who like to drink Rougui Oolong and are looking for an alternative to the heavily roasted teas from Wuyishan will find the perfect tea here.
 The tea is very substantial, strong and stays in the mouth for a long time.

 The tea is only lightly roasted but has a relatively strong oxidation.
 This brings out the character of Rougui clearly.
 Due to the traditional processing it can be stored without any loss of aroma.
 With increasing age, the aroma changes and develops its very own charm.